dualra1n/dualra1n/tutorial.md

 - to jailbreka with dualra1n-loader just open the app and click jailbreak. each time that you reboot the device open it and click rejailbreak

+-   if you don't see any of the apps, open tips and click jailbreak.

 # How do I delete the dualbooted iOS?